 School policy on Blue Jean Days: K-12 students may wear blue jeans on certain announced days.
 These days are designated by the principal.
 These days may include spirit days for state playoff or state tournament games or other designated days.
 Blue jeans should be in good condition.
 Blue jeans should not be ripped, torn, etc. On Blue Jean/Spirit Shirt days, students are required to wear a Sacred Heart spirit shirt, T-shirt or sweatshirt.
 If a Sacred Heart spirit shirt or sweatshirt is not worn, students are required to wear the regular uniform shirt.
 These days will be announced in the school bulletin and are usually in a note sent home to parents.

-Students are not allowed to wear blue jean shorts.
+- Students are not allowed to wear blue jean shorts.

-Belts are to be worn on these days.
+- Belts are to be worn on these days.

 Appendix C